Scandinavian style kitchen.

 Pros

-• The introductory period gives borrowers a rate lower than comparable fixed interest rates they might receive.
+• The introductory period typically gives borrowers a rate lower than comparable fixed-interest rate loans they might qualify for.

-• Hybrid products help borrowers with a lengthy fixed-rate period.
+• Hybrid loan products help borrowers with a lengthy initial fixed-rate period.

 • Flexible standards allow borrowers with financial difficulties and challenged credit histories to qualify.

-• There’s often a low down payment requirement.
+• There’s often a lower down payment requirement than other loans.

-• Caps and margins help control interest rate changes.
+• Caps and margins help control interest rate fluctuations.

 Cons

-• Adjustable interest rates can increase your monthly payment to unmanageable levels.
-When you qualify, it’s based on the highest your payment could never be, but your financial situation might change before the payment adjusts.
+• Adjustable interest rates can increase your monthly payment.
+When you qualify, it’s based on the highest your payment could ever be, but your financial situation might change before the payment adjusts.

 • Mortgage insurance premiums raise your monthly payment without helping you build equity.